17 Signs Your Husband Is Not Attracted to You & What to Do

 Although physical compliments are great, the lack of them doesn’t always mean he is no longer into you.
 The question is, does he compliment you at all?
 About anything?

-Even words of encouragement about “silly” things (great job taking out the trash!) can be helpful.
-The point is you want him to notice and respond positively to you in at least some way.
+Even words of encouragement about “silly” things (like “great job taking out the trash!”) can be helpful.
+The point is that you want him to notice and respond positively to you in some way.

 Get the compliments started, even if it’s just telling him the lawn he mowed looks great.
 Compliments are great ways to break the ice and begin warming up to someone.